archivesunleashed/Juxta-Collage/README.md

 ## 2. Copy the derivative URL

 Once the dataset has been generated, click on "View Dataset" to navigate to the summary page.
 Scroll down to the download icon, right-click and select “copy link.”
-This will be the derivate URL needed for working with images in the notebook.
+This will be the dataset URL needed for working with images in the notebook.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/7362321/200409026-8016b6a8-f6be-4534-8732-35a38a05d440.png" alt="Right click on download to copy dataset URL within ARCH" width="600">